Jennifer Lopez and Ben Affleck celebrate marriage with family, friends in Georgia

 According to People Magazine, the wedding was held at Affleck's home outside of Savannah, Georgia, with all of their kids present for the proceedings on Saturday.
 TMZ was the first to report the news.

-The celebrity couple were officially married last month in Las Vegas, which Lopez shared with fans in her "On the J Lo" newsletter.
+The celebrity couple was officially married last month in Las Vegas, which Lopez shared with fans in her "On the J Lo" newsletter.

 "Love is beautiful.
 Love is kind.
 And it turns out love is patient.
 Twenty years patient," Lopez wrote last month, signing off as Jennifer Lynn Affleck.